 Art is the stuff of work, not dreams.
-This truism is illustrated in raw form in John Steinbeck’s (1902-1968) daily journal—he called it his work diary—kept during his tremendously productive period in 1938, during which he wrote The Grapes of Wrath.
+This truth is illustrated in raw form in John Steinbeck’s (February 27, 1902 – December 20, 1968) daily journal—he called it his work diary—kept during his tremendously productive period in 1938, during which he wrote The Grapes of Wrath.

 Steinbeck empowered Working Days: The Journals of the Grapes of Wrath to motivate productivity and deliver discipline.

 [May 31, 1938 – Tuesday]